syncedtoblog/syncedtoblog.github.io/_posts/2021-01-30-Impact-Covid-19-On-UK-Crime.md

 <script src="https://blog.synced.to/datascripts/2021-01-30-Impact-Covid-19-On-UK-Crime-1/crimescores.js"></script>

-What we notice immediately from this graph is that there is a substantial drop in the mean crime score in April 2020.
-This diverges from the trend of the previous two years.
-This, of course,  corresponds with the national lockdown and from this we can infer that the severity of crimes on the whole drastically fell as a result.
-When looking at the May data we also see a bit of a bounce back which coincides with the easing of some aspects of the lockdown and this increase in crime severity is greater that that of 2018 and 2019.

-Another interesting point we can glean from this chart is that, out of the three years, 2020 is the only year not to see a rise in crime severity between Feburary and March.
-While both 2018 and 2019 saw the largest increase in crime severity between these months out of the six months we searched over, 2020 actually saw a decrease in this period.
-We believe this can be attributed to the impact of the lockdown being implemented mid-way through March which had a significant effect on the score for the month and dampened out other factors which normally contribute to a rise in the crime score between these months.

 ### Case Study - London
 Digging into the datasets for each city, we saw it wasn't just a clear-cut case of crime falling across the board.
 Some types of crime actually rose during lockdown!
 As an illustrative example, we grouped all the crimes the the 10km x 10km squared area around London in the chart below.